Netflix’s ‘Stranger Things’ store is bringing ‘The Upside Down’ to Las Vegas

 “We are thrilled to bring this retail experience to Las Vegas and give ‘Stranger Things’ fans a chance to celebrate their love of this global phenomenon,” said Greg Lombardo, the head of experiences at Netflix, in the release.

-Fans of the show will be able to explore recreations of “Stranger Things” locations, get up close to a Demogorgon, or play games at the Palace Crcade.
-Locations to be showcased include Joyce Byer’s house, the Starcourt Mall and Vecna’s attic.
+Fans of the show will be able to explore recreations of “Stranger Things” locations, get up close to a Demogorgon, or play games at the Palace Arcade.
+Locations to be showcased include Joyce Byer’s house, the Starcourt Mall, and Vecna’s attic.